 - Step 4: Slide the blade’s edge along the stone and sharpen it evenly from the base to the tip.

-- Step 5: Moisten the stone or add extra oil if it feels dry.
+- Step 5: If the stone feels dry, moisten it or add extra oil.
 Repeat the process until one blade’s side is sharp.

 - Step 6: Turn the knife over and repeat the same procedure as the first side.